 But what if you’re waking up in the middle of the night due to being overheated?
 This is different, and there are other solutions.
 First off, if you sleep hot, a memory foam mattress can make that worse.
 Even ones with “cooling gel” will still heat up more than a mattress with natural materials.
 While many people buy “cooling” mattresses and sheets, these only offer passive cooling.

 They move sweat away from your body or add gel that will cool for four hours.
 If the support of the memory foam is important to you, then consider temperature-regulating sleep systems.
 These will work no matter what kind of mattress you have.
 If you are waking up in the middle of the night, it might only be temperature and not your mattress at all.
+Eliminate sleeping hot by purchasing a cooling bed topper.

-How Can I Avoid Buying a New Mattress Right Now?
+How to Avoid Buying a New Mattress

 If your mattress is sagging, yes.
 You can place something beneath the sagging section—like a piece of foam (like a mattress topper, cut it to the size and shape of your depression)—to prop it up.
 While this probably won’t be effective over the long haul, it can serve as a solid temporary fix.